Kareem-3del/nestjs-aramex/README.md

-# @aramax/nestjs-shipping
+# nestjs-aramex-api

-A NestJS library for Aramax shipping search and tracking functionality, providing a clean and type-safe interface for integrating with Aramax shipping services.
+Official NestJS library for Aramex shipping API integration, providing a clean and type-safe interface for integrating with Aramex shipping and tracking services.

 ## Features